All Episodes

 The Chinese do not want Western nations to spend anymore.

-In the meantime he just gets back in the car, heads for takes America toward the cliff edge and decides to floor it with another half trillion dollar spending bill.
+In the meantime, he just gets back in the car, heads for, takes America toward the cliff edge, and decides to floor it with another half trillion dollar spending bill.

 No.

-No, you're you're right, you're right, Pete.
+No, you're right, Pete.

-Um there isn't a lot of time left to turn this stuff around.
+There isn't a lot of time left to turn this stuff around.

-The very first paragraph, Agence France Press.
+The very first paragraph, Agence-France-Presse.

-This is the Western world in Twilight.
+This is the Western world in twilight.

 You know, China will end up owning Europe.